-Under the investment advisory agreements, the Investment Adviser and discretionary Sub-Investment Adviser (if any) has the authority to manage the investment and reinvestment of the assets of a Fund, including but not limited to agree the terms for collateral arrangements, duly advising the Manager of what arrangements have been made, for purposes of managing counterparty risk where transactions in OTC financial derivative instruments have been executed (or Securities Financing Transactions if permitted in future).
+Under the investment advisory agreements, the Investment Adviser and discretionary Sub-Investment Adviser (if any) has the authority to manage the investment and reinvestment of the assets of a Fund, including but not limited to agree the terms for collateral arrangements, duly advising the Manager of what arrangements have been made, for purposes of managing counterparty risk where transactions in OTC financial derivative instruments or Securities Financing Transactions have been executed.
 The Manager, Investment Adviser and discretionary Sub-Investment Adviser (if any) have appropriate systems, operational capabilities and legal expertise for proper collateral management.

-As of the date of this Explanatory Memorandum, the Funds may receive both noncash collateral or cash collateral but cash collateral will not be reinvested.
-However, the criteria set out below applies to all assets received by a Fund as collateral including the reinvestment of cash collateral in the event that the Funds reinvest such cash collateral in future: (a) Nature: Collateral may include both cash and non-cash collateral.
-Cash collateral may include cash, cash equivalents and money market instruments.
-Non-cash collateral may comprise of government or corporate bonds whether long/short term bonds, listed or traded in any regulated markets.
+As of the date of this Explanatory Memorandum, the Funds may receive both non-cash collateral or cash collateral.
+However, the criteria set out below applies to all assets received by a Fund as collateral including the reinvestment of cash collateral:

+(a) Nature: Collateral may include both cash and non-cash collateral.
+Cash collateral may include cash and cash equivalents.
+Non-cash collateral may comprise of money market instruments, government or corporate bonds whether long/short term bonds, listed or traded in any regulated markets.